 Etsy is a popular online marketplace where creative individuals can sell homemade crafts and other handmade goods.
 With over 2.1 million registered sellers, it's one of the largest online marketplaces; however, many Etsy sellers are left wondering whether they need a business license to sell on Etsy.
 Etsy's own policies page doesn't offer any help with this question at all, and the answers available elsewhere are murky at best.
 Fortunately, we're here to help.

 Do Etsy sellers need a business license?

-Whether or not you need a business license to sell on Etsy depends primarily on whether you're treating your Etsy store as a legitimate business or just a hobby.
-To help you decide whether you need a business license, ask yourself the following questions.
-If you answer "yes" to any of the questions below, you'll likely need a business license in order to operate legally.
+Whether or not you need a business license to sell on Etsy depends on a few factors.
+To help you decide whether you need a business license to sell on Etsy, ask yourself the following questions.
+If you answer "yes" to any of the questions below, you'll likely need a business license to operate legally.

 - Are you operating your Etsy store as a business or a hobby?
 While the IRS gives vague guidelines on how to judge whether your store is a hobby or for-profit, here's the summarized version: If you're doing it for profit, it's a business, not a hobby.
 Businesses will be required to get the appropriate business licenses in order to operate legally.

 - Are you making a profit on Etsy?
 If you're making a profit on your Etsy store, you're required to report your earnings to the IRS.
 Etsy will report your gross income to the IRS, but you must also report your earnings on your personal tax return.